Home » Banking

 Best Free Online Banking Apps In Canada

-Despite not being provided by a bank, KOHO has some of the best banking app features.
-It gives you access to a reloadable prepaid Mastercard, which you can use to earn cash back, build your credit, and earn interest on your savings and spending account.
+Despite not being a full-fledged bank, Neo Financial has some of the best banking app features.
+It gives you access to a reloadable prepaid Mastercard, which you can use to earn cash back and earn interest on your savings and spending account.

 Its base version is completely free.
-But if you want to take this app up a notch, its Extra plan only costs $9 monthly or $84 annually.
+But if you want to take this app up a notch, its Premium plan only costs $4.99.

-When you sign up here, you get a $20 welcome bonus.
+When you sign up here, you get a $20 welcome bonus after funding with $50.
 A downside, however, is that some businesses don’t accept prepaid cards.

 Ratings: